UmmItC/Blog/content/en/blog/Linux/Tools/youtube-dl/yt-dlp-commands.md

 Replace `[range]` with your desired number format, such as `1-10` or `5,8,12-15`.
 This option ensures that your downloaded files are numbered according to your preference, making organization and navigation a breeze.

-Certainly, let's expand on the blog by adding a section about using the `-a` option to download multiple videos using a text file with one link per line:

 ### Batch Downloading with `-a` Option

 yt-dlp's command-line tools extend beyond individual video downloads.
 With the `-a` option, you can take advantage of batch downloading by providing a text file containing multiple video URLs, each on a separate line.
 This feature is incredibly useful when you have a list of videos you want to download efficiently.
 Here's how you can do it: